Azure-Samples/mlops-enterprise-template/README.md

 ## Arm template to deploy azure resources
-The workflow file 'deploy_infra.yml' uses action 'mlopstemplates/aml_configure' to deploy arm template to azure.
+The workflow file 'setup.yml' deploys arm template to azure using standard azure CLI deploy command.
-Arm Template is present in './cloud/.azure/' folder (default name='arm_deploy.json') is used to deploy azure resources to azure .
-It uses the parameters provided in file 'azure.params.json' to create new resources or update the resources if they are already present.
+Arm Template [deploy.core-infra.json](/infra/deploy.core-infra.json) is used to deploy azure resources to azure .
+It uses the parameters provided in file [deploy.core-infra.params.json](/infra/deploy.core-infra..params.json))  to create new resources or update the resources if they are already present.
 ### Documentation of template file parameters

 | Parameter                  | Description                                |